 3-Phase Voltage for Data Center Agility

-In the world of data centers, there’s a lot of talk about voltage and power delivery: the best options, the most efficient choices, the latest and greatest voltages, etc. Oftentimes, 3-phase voltage is the power delivery method of choice.
+In the world of data centers, there’s a lot of talk about voltage and power delivery—the best options, the most efficient choices, the latest voltages, etc. Oftentimes, three-phase voltage is the power delivery method of choice.

-As a combination of three single-phase circuits that deliver power so the load is the same at any point, 3-phase voltage allows utilities to deliver more power over smaller, less expensive wires.
-If 3-phase voltage is what you have to work with in your data center, there are ways to make the most of it.
+As a combination of three single-phase circuits that deliver power so the load is the same at any point, three-phase voltage allows utilities to deliver more power over smaller, less expensive wires.
+If three-phase voltage is what you have to work with in your data center, there are ways to make the most of it.

 3-Phase Voltage Offers Flexibility

-Although other voltage options exist, the most common 3-phase voltage is 208V power as a feed to the rack.
-A 3-phase voltage is 120V phase to neutral, and phase to phase voltage of 208V (see 3-Phase Power: Wye It Matters for more information).
-This indicates that line to line (L-L) voltage is 208VAC in a wye configuration; the line to neutral (L-N) voltage is 120VAC.
+Although other voltage options exist, the most common three-phase voltage is 208V power as a feed to the rack.
+A three-phase voltage is 120V phase to neutral and phase-to-phase voltage of 208V (see Three-Phase Power: Wye It Matters for more information).
+This indicates that line-to-line (L-L) voltage is 208VAC in a wye configuration; the line to neutral (L-N) voltage is 120VAC.
 This voltage provides necessary flexibility in your data center.

-Using a power distribution system that supplies all three phases, neutral, and ground to the rack with, for example, an L21-20 or another type of amperage and plug style, offers several options to help ensure quick and easy upgrades down the road.
+Using a power distribution system that supplies all three phases (e.g., neutral, ground-to-rack & L21-20 or other type of amperage & plug style) offers several options to help ensure quick and easy upgrades down the road.

-If you want to futureproof your data center, 3-phase voltage allows you to be all 120V today – but, by using a 3-phase outlet and a L21-20P, you can upgrade or add 208V with a simple PDU change.
-Because this switch can be made quickly, you’ll increase your speed to redeploy, upgrade and MAC work.
+If you want to futureproof your data center, three-phase voltage enables 120V today and using a three-phase outlet with L21-20P allows for upgrades or adding 208V with a simple PDU change.
+Because this switch can be made quickly, speed to re-deploy, upgrade or perform MAC work will increase.

 A few hints as you explore Belden’s PDU options:

-For more information about Belden’s PDUs, visit our 3 Phase PDUs page.
+For more information about Belden’s PDUs, visit Three-Phase PDUs page.